rakshitha123/WeeklyForecasting/README.md

 Now you can also execute our proposed forecasting model using the R script, "./weekly_forecasting_model.R".
 First obtain the RNN forecasts as explained above.
 Then, you only have to change a set of parameters in the "./weekly_forecasting_model.R" script such as the name and path of your dataset and forecast horizon.
 The script will automatically provides the forecasts of our proposed weekly forecasting model.

 # Experimental Datasets
-The experimental weekly datasets are available in the Google Drive folder at this [link](https://drive.google.com/drive/folders/109-ZYZAHQU1YLQfVLDnpgT4MRX_CqINH?usp=sharing)
+The experimental weekly datasets are available in the "datasets" folder and in a Google Drive folder at this [link](https://drive.google.com/drive/folders/109-ZYZAHQU1YLQfVLDnpgT4MRX_CqINH?usp=sharing)

 # Citing Our Work